top of page

 Restricted Appraisal Report

-A Restricted Appraisal Report contains minimal detail/content and can only be relied upon by the client, no one else.
+A Restricted Appraisal Report contains minimal detail/content and can only be relied upon by the client or when an additional intended users are identified by name.
 This type of report is not appropriate for most appraisal situations due to the fact that it contains minimal details and content.
 Further, this report type may not be understood without additional information contained in the workfile that is not transmitted in the report.

 bottom of page